ganbarodigital/ts-lib-value-objects/README.md

 * your app is written entirely in TypeScript
 * you're comfortable dealing with a mix of value objects and refined types
+* you're comfortable with the [gotchas of refined types](#gotchas-for-branded-types-and-flavoured-types)

 Note that _refined types_ only work for strings and numbers.
 For everything else, you have to use _value objects_ anyway.